-She is a passionate and committed community leader, specialising in diversity, equality and the disability sector.
+She is a passionate and committed community disability sector.

 Living in rural Victoria, Colleen is a Country Fire Authority (CFA) volunteer leader and supporter of the CFA Rehabilitation Health Monitoring Team and other committee roles in strategic planning, also in diversity and inclusion in CFA.
 She was recently appointed Board member of Regional Development Victoria - Goulburn Regional Partnership.